latrovalievioan/s-tree/README.md

 - [x] Selecting a dir from the explorer closes its parent in dirTree
 - [x] Tooltips/titles for buttons
 - [x] Add info icon to info texts in modal
+- [x] Deleting a file named "test" will also delete the directory "test/" and all its subchildren or files starting with the prefix "test"

 ### Nice to have
 - [ ] Bundle delete objects